Why did you choose University of Plymouth?

 The department that I work in is responsible for driving the business forward by creating partnerships and opportunities with online publishers, websites and media owners.
 By working across a diverse product range including Display, Mobile, Video, Sponsored Listings and Behavioural, we enable our advertising campaigns to reach the most suitable audience in the most efficient way.

-How has your Plymouth University qualification enhanced your career opportunities and employability?
+How has your University of Plymouth qualification enhanced your career opportunities and employability?
 Did it equip you with the right knowledge and skills?

-Going to Plymouth University is an experience that I will never forget; you meet your best friends and learn about a subject that is incredibly current in our everyday lives.
+Going to University of Plymouth is an experience that I will never forget; you meet your best friends and learn about a subject that is incredibly current in our everyday lives.
 It equips you with time management skills, organisational skills as well as theoretical knowledge.

 What would you list as your greatest career achievement?
 Do you have any goals for the future?